home-assistant/addons/zwave_js/README.md

-# Home Assistant Add-on: ZWave JS
+# Home Assistant Add-on: Z-Wave JS

 Allow Home Assistant to talk to a Z-Wave Network via a USB Controller.